July 27, 2024 by John Burnham / Samantha Wilson

 Boat Survey: What It Is, Who Pays, Do I Need to Spend the Money?

-Is a used boat survey worth the expense?
+Is a used boat survey worth the time and expense?
 It’s a valid question that many people ask when considering buying a used boat.
-After all, buying a boat is an expensive undertaking, and anywhere you can save money during the process is a bonus.
-So, do you need to lay out the extra money for a marine survey before signing on the dotted line?
-The answer is likely a yes, unless it’s a small, very inexpensive boat and the risk factor is low.
-Take a look at the questions surrounding why a boat survey may be essential:
+After all, buying a boat can be an expensive, time-consuming undertaking, and if you can save time or money during the process, it’s a bonus.
+But do you need to lay out the extra money for a marine survey before signing on the dotted line?
+The answer is likely a yes, unless it’s a smaller, simpler, less expensive boat, and you judge that the risk factor of uncovering a significant problem after purchase is relatively low.
+Let’s walk through these questions to help you consider whether a boat survey may be essential in your case:

 What is a Boat Survey?